-- School property is defined as all land within the perimeter of the school site and all school buildings, structures, facilities, and school vehicles, whether owned or leased by the District, and the site of any school-sponsored activity. - Suspension includes in school suspension from classes as well as out-of-school exclusion from school classes, buildings, grounds, and activities.
+- School property is defined as all land within the perimeter of the school site and all school buildings, structures, facilities, and school vehicles, whether owned or leased by the District, and the site of any school-sponsored activity. - Suspension includes out-of-school exclusion from school classes, buildings, grounds, and activities.
 Suspension/Expulsion Authority